 Martians ...
-Men from Mars ... are all part of the things we read about as children.
+Entities from Mars ... are all part of the things we read about or see in media.
 We find references to Martians in films, literature, channelings, art, alien abductions, and perhaps physical evidence found across the landscape of planet Earth and below the surface.
 Many believe.
 Others don't.
 None of it seems important without the physical proof so many of us have long sought.

 March 13, 1855 - November 12, 1916